Absorption and quasinormal modes by rotating acoustic black holes in Lorentz-violating background: Quasinormal modes for the rotating acoustic black hole

-where $V_{0}$ is the value of the effective potential at its maximum point, in turtle coordinate $x$, $V''_{0} \equiv d^2V/dx^2$ evaluated at the same point, and $\Omega_{j}$ are the higher-order correction terms.
-The results obtained for the quasinormal frequencies are presented in Tables \ref{tab1} and \ref{tab2}.
+Figures \ref{WKBorder} and \ref{WKBorderB02} show the results of the quasinormal frequency, real and imaginary parts, for orders $2$ to $6$ of the WKB approximation for $m = \pm1, \pm2$.
+Figure \ref{WKBorder} presents the results for the non-rotating case $B=0$ with overtone number $n=2$, while Fig. \ref{WKBorderB02} presents the results for the rotating case $B/A=0.2$ with $n=0$.
+For $m=\pm2$, the results remain stable with an increasing order of approximation in both cases.
+For $m=\pm1$ with rotation (Fig. \ref{WKBorder_m1B02}), the results also exhibit good stability.
+However, for $m=\pm 1$ without rotation (Fig. \ref{WKBorder_m1B0n2}) there is instability for lower orders of the WKB approximation.
+The results obtained for the quasinormal frequencies ($A\omega_{n}$) are presented in Tables \ref{tab1} and \ref{tab2}.
 In Table \ref{tab1}, we display the spectrum for the case without rotation ($B=0$) as a function of the Lorentz breaking parameter $\alpha$, for different azimuthal modes $m$ and overtone numbers $n$.
-It can be observed that increasing $\alpha$ systematically causes a reduction in the real part of the frequency and an increase in the magnitude of its imaginary part, indicating that Lorentz breaking makes the oscillations more damped.
+It can be observed that for most modes increasing $\alpha$ systematically causes a reduction in the real part of the frequency and an increase in the magnitude of its imaginary part, indicating that Lorentz breaking makes the oscillations more damped.
 For $\alpha=0$, the results reproduce those found in the literature for the conventional acoustic black hole~\cite{cardoso2004quasinormal,berti2004quasinormal}.
+As a benchmark, we compare our WKB results for the fundamental mode ($n=0$) with those reported in Table I of~\cite{berti2004quasinormal}.
+For $m=1,2$ and $3$, our results $\omega_{0} = 0.42722 - 0.33011i, 0.95143 - 0.35304i$ and $1.46852 - 0.35248i$, agree with the values $0.427 - 0.330i, 0.951 - 0.353i$ and $1.468-0.353i$ from Ref.~\cite{berti2004quasinormal}, respectively.

 Table \ref{tab2} shows the combined effect of rotation ($B$) and Lorentz breaking ($\alpha$) for the fundamental mode ($n=0$).
 The asymmetry between co-rotating ($m>0$) and counter-rotating ($m<0$) modes is evident, reflecting the influence of rotation on the spectrum.
 The effect of Lorentz symmetry breaking continues to reduce the real frequency part and increase the imaginary part.
-However, as the rotation increases, the influence of the parameter $\alpha$ on the imaginary part is attenuated for counter-rotating modes, as can be observed for the case $m=-2$ with $B=0.2$.
-This indicates that, for higher values of rotation, the effects of Lorentz symmetry breaking do not significantly affect the damping ratio in counter-rotating scenarios.
+However, as the rotation increases, the influence of the parameter $\alpha$ on the imaginary part is attenuated for counter-rotating modes, as can be observed for the case $m=-2$ with $B/A=0.2$.
+This indicates that, for higher values of rotation, the effects of Lorentz symmetry breaking do not significantly affect the damping rate in counter-rotating scenarios.